 There are two fields that deal with low-stock and out-of-stock notifications.
 You can enable either or both by ticking the respective checkboxes.

 Next, in the Notification Recipient(s) field, enter the email address that will get the notification.
-If you are entering multiple emails, remember to separate them by comma.
+If you are entering multiple emails, remember to separate them by a comma.